BeebBenjamin/table-py/README.md

 <h3>External Programs</h3>

 gphoto2 (program) obtained through apt (Advanced Package Tool) for Linux or from GitHub
 <a href="https://github.com/gphoto/gphoto2/zipball/master">here</a>.
-It can be a real pain getting things like this onto a Mac, however, I believe gphoto is available on "Macports".
+It can be a real pain getting things like this onto a Mac, however, gphoto may be available through 'Macports'.

 <h2>Instructions of Use</h2>